 Once the surgery was underway, the doctor said things were actually worse than he thought.
 She had scar tissue on one finger that had grown just like a tendon.
 He said he had seen this in adults but not in a child before.
-There was more work than he had planned and he needed more skin than originally planned, so he opted to take skin from the bicep area of the same arm he was working on.
-He felt this would be an area that a scar would be less visible and there would already be pain in that arm so she wouldn’t have pain in more places.
+There was more work than he had planned.
+He needed more skin than originally planned.
+So he opted to take skin from the bicep area of the same arm he was working on.
+He felt this would be an area that a scar would be less visible.
+There would already be pain in that arm so she wouldn’t have pain in more places.
 He also had to add a pin to the upper joint in one finger to try and turn it back so the fingernail is facing up.

-My daughter only passed out once while she had the recorder and they confirmed what they thought she had, vasovagal.
+My daughter only passed out once while she had the recorder.
+They confirmed what they thought she had, vasovagal.
 Since my daughter was going in for surgery we wanted to kill two birds with one stone have have the recorder removed. the doctors felt this was fine to do now.
 So, we feel lucky we were able to get it done with her hand surgery.

 She had a hard time the day after her surgery, but did pretty well the rest of the time.
 She was able to go back to school after Christmas break a few days ago.
 Her arm is covered with a tape cast until Jan 23.
 After that we are hoping all will be well with those 2 little fingers (minimal scar tissue and skin graft alive).